Diaz hits 2 homers, Rays beat A’s 5-1 in AL wild-card game

 And the visitors were the ones putting on a happy home run show this time.
 Oakland, which hit a franchise-record 257 homers, is 0-6 in winner-take-all playoff games at home since 2000.

-Even a day earlier, Rays manager Kevin Cash wasn't sure Diaz would play given how much time he missed with a foot injury during the second half of the season.
+Even a day earlier, Rays manager Kevin Cash wasn't sure Diaz would play given how much time he missed during the season’s second half.

-Diaz returned for the season's final game at Toronto after being sidelined since July 23.
+Diaz returned for the finale last Sunday at Toronto after being sidelined since July 23.
 He played in just 79 games this season, 22 of those at first base with 17 starts.

 "He probably caught us off guard a little bit with how quickly he turned around over the last five, six days," Cash said.